In some functional languages like haskell, all functions are automatically

 arguments and keyword-arguments and rewrite them in a form similar to the

-rewrite of f above.
+above.
 To do this, we will keep track of the number of

 arguments we see, and the number of expected arguments.
 With this information,